Creamy Homemade Baked Mac and Cheese

-While water is coming up to a boil, grate cheeses and divide into three sections.
-Approximately 3 cups for the sauce, 1 1/2 cups for the layer, and 1 1/2 cups for the topping.
+While water is coming up to a boil, grate cheeses and toss together to mix, then divide into three piles.
+Approximately 3 cups for the sauce, 1 1/2 cups for the inner layer, and 1 1/2 cups for the topping.

 Melt butter in a large saucepan over MED heat.
 Sprinkle in flour and whisk to combine.
 Mixture will look like very wet sand.
 Cook for approximately 1 minute, whisking often.
 Slowly pour in about 2 cups or so of the milk/half and half, while whisking constantly, until smooth.
 Slowly pour in the remaining milk/half and half, while whisking constantly, until combined and smooth.